 The email you receive will include all the details you need to follow the audit process.
 Generally, you will be asked to provide supplementary information to support your application, in the form of materials that evidence what you said on the application form.

 For example, you might be asked to supply:

 - Copies of your diploma or degree certificate

-- Signatures from your project sponsor, direct supervisor or manager on the projects you listed on the form (your references)
+- Signatures from your project sponsor, direct supervisor or manager on the projects you listed on your application

 If you have prepared well, it should be easy to find this information.
 You have 90 days to post the relevant information back to PMI.

 Once they have received your evidence, the PMP audit will take around 5 to 7 business days to complete.